GoDatascience/pyor/README.md

 ## Contributing

 To contribute, clone the repository, run `dobi refresh-backend-dependencies` and open your IDE.
 For PyCharm, the Docker Compose Python Interpreter will be already defined.
 You just need to select it in `Settings > Project: pyor > Project Interpreter` and select the `Docker Compose`.
 Then, you should right click on the `backend` folder and `Mark directory as > Sources root`.
 After that, you're good to go.
+To run it in dev on the shell, run `dobi run-dev:attach`.
+It will run the backend in attached mode.

 The frontend isn't running inside docker in development.
 So, you should have node installed and run `npm install` and `npm start` inside the `frontend` folder.